lwheinsberg/mvNUR/InstallationAppendix/InstallationHack.md

 If you have an Apple silicon, the Chip will be listed as Apple M1 or M2.
 If you have the Apple Intel, you will see the processor listed as Intel Core i5, i7, or similar.

+Note that this modified makefile and redistribution of mvBIMBAM software is redistributed as permitted under the creator’s original GPL-3 license.

 ### APPLE INTEL INSTRUCTIONS